11.02.17 Intellectual Property

 As a product branded only with Chinese characters in a Western country would have very little chance to impact the consumers, selling in China a brand with Latin letters may not be relevant.
 Chinese consumers often find that a Chinese name of a foreign trade mark is much easier to pronounce and to remember.
 A Chinese version of a foreign mark can be a transliteration or a translation, or the company can develop a distinctive Chinese mark.

-For more information, please contact Chloe Voratanouvong.
+For more information, please contact Bruno Grangier.

 Authors.